 Provision of early childhood education services

-This growth more than matched growth of the underlying population of 0-4 year-olds.
-The number of services per 1,000 0-4 year-olds (age-weighted) grew by 0.8% over the last year and 9.0% over the last five years.
+This growth more than matched growth of the underlying population of 0 to 4 year-olds.
+The number of services per child grew by 3.6% over the last year and 14% over the last five years.

-However, the high level of service provision growth has not always matched growth in the demand for ECE.
+Around half of ECE services have waiting times.
 Waiting times rose between 2002 and 2008, indicating growth of demand for ECE relative to actual service provision.
-Waiting times have since fallen back to their historical levels.
+Waiting times have since fallen below their levels of ten years ago.

 Indicator DescriptionThree indicators have been used:

-- the number of licensed ECE services per age-weighted 0-4 year-old population2
+- Annual growth in number of licensed ECE services per child (age-weighted 0-4 year-old population2)

-ECE has been shown to positively impact literacy, numeracy, and problem-solving skills well into the teenage years, while other studies have shown that high quality ECE encourages the development of cognitive and attitudinal competencies, and leads to higher levels of achievement and better social outcomes (ibid, OECD, 2011, Statistics NZ and Ministry of Pacific Island Affairs, 2010, Wylie et al, 2009).
+ECE has been shown to positively impact literacy, numeracy, and problem-solving skills well into the teenage years, while other studies have shown that high quality ECE encourages the development of cognitive and attitudinal competencies, and leads to higher levels of achievement (Ibid., OECD, 2011, Statistics NZ and Ministry of Pacific Island Affairs, 2010, Wylie et al, 2009).

 International and longitudinal studies have also found that participation in high quality ECE can translate into improved longer-term outcomes.
 Several studies have identified links between participation in ECE and better social and economic outcomes for children when they reach older ages (ibid).
 This link is, again, strong for disadvantaged children.
 Some studies have also identified positive relationships between ECE participation and the affect on wider societal outcomes; for example, ensuring participation in the labour force and in building labour force capability (Ministry of Women’s Affairs, 2004).